 - One booking for each item group per week is available.
-If your building has lots of bulky items, book regular collections to ensure each pick-up is under our 4m3 limit. - Assign a building manager, cleaner or resident representative to make bookings for your building online: city.sydney/bulkygoods - Ask residents to contact this person when they have unwanted household items for collection.
-You could put up a notice with all the details in the common areas. - Make sure items are separated into 3 groups: 1) mattresses, 2) furniture and bulky items, 3) metals, whitegoods and electronics. - If space is available, set up a collection point inside the building to store items in between collections. - Use any other communication channels you have, such as Facebook, email or digital signs, to regularly remind residents about the pick-up service.
+Assign a building manager, cleaner or resident representative to make bookings for your building online: city.sydney/bulkygoods - Ask residents to contact this person when they have unwanted household items for collection.
+You could put up a notice with all the details in the common areas. - If space is available, set up a collection point inside the building to store items in between collections. - Use any other communication channels you have, such as Facebook, email or digital signs, to regularly remind residents about the pick-up service.